 Cincinnati Insurance and Cincinnati Casualty auto clients will receive a 15% credit per policy on their April and May premiums – pending regulatory approval.
 No action is required to receive this discount.

-If policyholders are facing financial hardship due to the pandemic, Cincinnati Insurance has suspended property casualty cancellations due to nonpayment between March 16 and May 31 – or later if required by an individual sate.
+If policyholders are facing financial hardship due to the pandemic, Cincinnati Insurance has suspended property casualty cancellations due to nonpayment between March 16 and June 28 – or later if required by an individual state.
 And, they have suspended any late fees for the same period.
 Cincinnati Insurance Personal Lines billing associates stand ready to help answer any account-specific questions, and you can reach them at 513-870-2002.

 For more information visit https://www.cinfin.com/covid-19